alisid-0/alisid-0/README.md

 # 👋 Hi, I'm Ali Siddiqui
-### 🚀 Senior Full Stack Engineer & Mobile Application Architect | React • React Native • Cloud • AI
+### 🚀 Senior Full Stack Engineer & Mobile Application Architect | React • React Native • Cloud • AI • Game Dev

-I’m a **Full Stack Engineer** specializing in the **React ecosystem**, **cross-platform mobile development**, and **cloud-native architectures**.
+I’m a **Full Stack Engineer** and **independent game developer** passionate about building both enterprise-scale applications and immersive interactive experiences.
-I architect and develop enterprise-grade web and mobile applications — delivering scalable, secure, and high-performance systems for real-world use.
+With 2+ years of professional experience, I specialize in **React, React Native, and cloud-native architectures**, and have also spent several years exploring **Unreal Engine** and **Unity** for real-time 3D development.

-Currently, I’m the **sole developer at Upstream Inspections**, where I’ve built and deployed multiple production platforms serving the automotive industry.
+Currently, I’m the **sole engineer at Upstream Inspections**, architecting web and mobile platforms that power automotive inspection, transport, and dealership systems.

 ---